-The election of MCAN's directors will take place, as required by the Corporation's by-laws and the Act, by cumulative voting.
+The election of MCAN's directors will take place by cumulative voting.
 Shareholders may not be able to distribute votes other than equally among the nominees at the Meeting.
 If a shareholder wishes to distribute votes other than equally among the nominees, the shareholder should do so by following the instructions on the form of proxy provided with this Circular.
 Usually, shareholders of a public company are entitled to one vote per common share on all matters and a simple majority of the votes cast determines whether nominees are elected to the Board.
 However, the Act requires cumulative voting for the election of directors where more than 10% of the voting shares of a company governed by the Act are beneficially owned, directly or indirectly, by a shareholder.
+While MCAN does not currently have a shareholder who holds more than 10% of the Common Shares, the Company has decided to maintain cumulative voting for the election of directors at the Meeting, as the Company believes this is good governance and affords greater voting power to the Company's smaller shareholders.
 The process of cumulative voting is described on page 4.
 Shareholders are urged to read that section carefully, as proxies purporting to allocate more votes than a shareholder is entitled to, or otherwise completed in error, will be void.

-The Board has established eight as the number of directors to be elected at the Meeting.
-If there are no nominees other than the eight individuals proposed in this Circular, the shareholders attending the Meeting online who are entitled to vote, will be asked to approve a resolution permitting a single vote to be held for all eight nominees.
+The Board has established nine as the number of directors to be elected at the Meeting.
+If there are no nominees other than the nine individuals proposed in this Circular, the shareholders attending the Meeting online who are entitled to vote, will be asked to approve a resolution permitting a single vote to be held for all nine nominees.
 The resolution will require unanimous approval.
 If there are additional nominees, pursuant to MCAN's advance notice provisions for the nomination of directors, there will be a separate vote for each nominee.
 If the number of nominees exceeds the number of director positions to be filled, the nominees receiving the lowest number of votes will be eliminated and the nominees having the most votes will be elected as directors.

-The management representatives named in the enclosed form of proxy intend to cast the votes to which the Common Shares represented by the proxy are entitled equally among the proposed nominees who are listed under "Information Concerning Nominees as Directors" starting at page 8, unless the shareholder who has given such proxy has directed that the Common Shares be otherwise voted or withheld from voting in respect of the election of directors.
+The management representatives named in the enclosed form of proxy intend to cast the votes to which the Common Shares represented by the proxy are entitled equally among the proposed nominees who are listed under "Information Concerning Nominees as Directors" starting at page 9, unless the shareholder who has given such proxy has directed that the Common Shares be otherwise voted or withheld from voting in respect of the election of directors.

 Each director elected at the Meeting will thereafter hold office until the close of the next annual meeting of shareholders following the election of the directors unless the director's office is earlier vacated in accordance with the Corporation's by-laws and the Act.
-Six of the eight nominees listed on page 8 are currently directors of the Corporation, have been directors since the dates indicated and have held their present occupations for more than five years, except as noted in the respective director profiles starting at page 10.
+Eight of the nine nominees listed on page 9 are currently directors of the Corporation, have been directors since the dates indicated and have held their present occupations for more than five years, except as noted in the respective director profiles starting at page 14.
 Management does not contemplate that any nominee will be unable to serve as a director, but if this should occur for any reason prior to the Meeting, the persons named in the enclosed form of proxy reserve the right to vote for another nominee at their discretion unless specifically instructed on the proxy form that the Common Shares are to be withheld from voting in respect of the election of directors.